 Rio Grande and Rio Bravo are subsidiaries of NextDecade Corporation, which currently provides staffing support for Rio Grande and Rio Bravo.
-NextDecade has assembled a team that includes experienced veterans in the LNG industry.
-These include: René van Vliet – Chief Operating Officer, formerly Shell Gas and Power Singapore/The Hague – Vice President Global LNG; Shaun Davison – Senior VP Development & Regulatory Affairs, formerly Excelerate Energy – Director of Development & Special Projects; and Stephan Huisman – Technical Director, formerly Royal Vopak – Director of LNG Technology.
+NextDecade has assembled an industry-leading team with decades of experience successfully developing, marketing, building, and operating LNG facilities.
+These include: Matthew Schatzman – President and Chief Executive Officer, formerly BG Group – EVP Global Energy Marketing and Shipping; René van Vliet – Chief Operating Officer, formerly Shell Gas and Power Singapore/The Hague – Vice President Global LNG; and Shaun Davison – Senior VP Development & Regulatory Affairs, formerly Excelerate Energy – Director of Development & Special Projects.

 Rio Grande and Rio Bravo also rely on environmental, legal and technical consultants and engineers well known in the LNG industry, including: Chicago Bridge & Iron (CB&I), CH-IV International, Moffat & Nichol, Ecology & Environment, Inc., Fugro Consultants, Inc., and K&L Gates LLP.